-RSG 5 MURRIETA La Cresta: Unincorporated Community Southwest of Wildomar TINTON KEI WILDOMAR ⊐ Miles Source: RSG Inc, Riverside LAFCO, Riverside County IT La Cresta Unincorporated Community 0.5 0 Z 2
+MURRIETA La Cresta: Unincorporated Community Southwest of Wildomar WILDOMAR Source: RSG Inc, Riverside LAFCO, Riverside County IT La Cresta Unincorporated Community

 The City of Wildomar is structured as a Council - Manager form of government with a City Council made up of five (5) Councilmembers that are elected to four (4) year terms according to district boundaries.
 The City Council appoints the City Mayor and Mayor Pro Tempore every December, to serve for the ensuing calendar year.
 The City Council appoints a City Manager and City Attorney.
-The City Manager is responsible for overseeing the daily administrative operations of the City while the City Attorney functions as the legal advisor to the City.212 The City Manager oversees operating expenditures that exceeded \$21.8 million in 2018-19213 and three (3) full time equivalent personnel214.
+The City Manager is responsible for overseeing the daily administrative operations of the City while the City Attorney functions as the legal advisor to the City.
+The City Manager oversees operating expenditures that exceeded \$21.8 million in 2018-19 and three (3) full time equivalent personnel.
 The City largely relies on contract service providers to provide services.